 - Feedback from Teachers: Constructive feedback aids in refining social interactions and executive functions.

-- Role-playing Exercises: These simulate real-life situations, allowing children to practise and apply communication strategies.
+- Role-playing Exercises simulate real-life situations, allowing children to practise and apply communication strategies.

-Effective communication is linked to better executive function refers to the skills necessary for planning, attention, and problem-solving.
+Effective communication is linked to better executive function, which refers to the skills necessary for planning, attention, and problem-solving.

-Teachers play an important role in this developmental aspect by providing structured learning environments and continuous feedback.
+Teachers play an essential role in this developmental aspect by providing structured learning environments and continuous feedback.

 The Role of Functional Skills in Early Education

-In early education, functional skills serve as foundational blocks that enhance a child’s ability to learn and adapt.
+In early education, functional skills are foundational blocks that enhance a child’s ability to learn and adapt.

-Through targeted activities, educators can greatly boost numeracy and literacy skills, which are critical in young learners’ academic and personal growth.
+Through targeted activities, educators can significantly boost numeracy and literacy skills, critical in young learners’ academic and personal growth.

 Additionally, imparting independent living skills at this stage fosters a sense of responsibility and self-reliance, preparing children for future challenges.